Description

 In line with France’s new outward-looking foreign policy, the map shows the global reach and ambitions of the French empire.
 It concentrates in particular on New France in the Americas, which in 1624 included the shores of the St. Lawrence River, Newfoundland, and Nova Scotia (Arcadia), shown on the map as ‘Canada’ and ‘Estotiland’.
 ‘Virginne’ (Virginia) and ‘Floride’ (Florida), also appear.
 Amongst the vignettes in the margin is an early image of an ‘habitation en Virginie et floride’ and an Indian village in Virginia, drawn after Theodor de Bry (who published some of de Caus’ works).

-Richelieu had a particular interest in the French territory of Canada.
+Richelieu had a particular interest in the French territory of New France, now known as Canada.
 In 1627, he authorized an association of merchants, the Compagnie de la Nouvelle-France, popularly known as the Compagnie des Cent-Associes, or The One Hundred Associates, to take all steps it might think expedient for the protection of the colony and the expansion of trade and commerce, including a complete monopoly on the fur trade.
 Both Richelieu and Champlain were members.

 In all, 17 settlements are shown on the map: Rome, ‘Mecha’ (Mecca), Mosco(w), Constantinople, Quebec, Quinsay (Hangchow), Beijing, Jerusalem, ‘La Babylone’, ‘Mexique’ (Mexico City), Leon, Lima, Cusco, ‘Arica Potosi’, ‘ville de la plate’, ‘Fernanborg’ (in Brazil), and ‘Cambalu’ (in Cathay).
 Regional names and tribal names appear in red and gold.